One of the most common enquiries I receive is about the cost of Invisalign treatment in Singapore.

 1. How much does Invisalign cost in Singapore?

-In Singapore, Invisalign costs range from about $8000 - $9500 in total for treatment by an orthodontist (braces specialist).
-Many dentists do complimentary
+In Singapore, Invisalign costs range from about $7000 - $9500 in total for treatment by an orthodontist (braces specialist).

-Some clinics are able to quote much lower prices (ie in the $4500 to $6000 range) because they do not include pre-treatment and aftercare expenses, such as:
+Some dental clinics are able to quote lower prices (i.e. in the $4500 to $6000 range) because they do not include pre-treatment, mid-treatment and aftercare expenses, for example:

 - Dental X-Rays

 - Sectional braces or auxiliaries to achieve a better bite at the back teeth

 Most importantly: If you were quoted a lower price, do ask your dentist if it includes refinement costs to achieve a better treatment result.
 This may involve changing of attachments and a re-scan or re-impression, followed by a new series of aligners at the end of your original course of treatment.